 Is running on the treadmill for 30 minutes good?

 This all depends on your personal goals.
-If you are a beginner who is starting out, running on a treadmill for 30 minutes is excellent.
+If you are a beginner who is just starting out, running on a treadmill for 30 minutes can be excellent.
 For a more experienced runner, this may not be enough.
 Evaluate your own fitness level and find a pace, time, and incline that works for you.

 What should beginner runners know about running to become a better runner?

 Practice makes progress!
-Be consistent, but be smart about your personal limits.
+Be consistent, but be smart about your personal limits, as well.
 You don’t need to kill yourself every single time you step onto a treadmill.
 Start slow, and work your way up.
 This is the best way to avoid potential burnout and avoidable frustration.